Below are answers to commonly asked questions and issues regarding the employment process in Cook County.

 How do I notify the County of address and phone changes after I apply?

 You can update your online profile with any information updates at any time in the application system.

 Does the County perform drug testing?

-All new employees will be required to submit to a satisfactory drug test and background check, based on reports obtained from law enforcement authorities.
-The reports are based on results from fingerprints taken from all new hires.
+New employees may be required to submit to a satisfactory drug test.
+All new employee will undergo a background check, based on reports obtained from law enforcement authorities.
+These reports are based on results from fingerprints taken from all new hires.